mahesh430/aws-solutions-architect-associate-notes/README.md

 __VPC endpoints always take precedence__ over NAT Gateways or Internet Gateways.

 Network ACL __rules are evaluated in order__, starting with the lowest numbered rule.
-As soon as a rule matches, it is applied regardless of any higher numbered rule that may contradict it.
+As soon as a rule matches, it is applied regardless of any higher numbered rule that may contradict it..

 SSH connections are between port 22 of the host and __an ephemeral port of the client__.
 In fact, this is true for any TCP service.